 The 2014 Farm Bill includes three transition options for expiring CRP land.
-First, it reserves 2 million acres for re-enrolling expiring CRP acres in grass for livestock production; the land will remain in CRP but economic use of the land for grazing and haying is greatly expanded.
+First, within the 2 million-acre reservation for grassland enrollments, expiring CRP acres are prioritized; the land will remain in CRP but economic use of the land for grazing and haying is greatly expanded.
 Second, it allows producers with expiring CRP land to enroll in the Conservation Stewardship Program in the final year of their CRP contract, so long as no double payments are made.
 Third, it provides two years of extra rental payments to owners of expiring CRP land who rent or sell their land to a beginning, socially disadvantaged, or veteran producer who will practice conservation on the land through the Transition Incentives Program.

 To be eligible to enroll in CRP, a producer must have owned or operated the land for at least 12 months preceding the first year of the contract period, unless:

 To be eligible for CRP, land must be one or more of the following:

-CRP has helped protect tens of millions of acres of environmentally sensitive farmland over the nearly 30 years that the program has been in operation.
-More than 25 million acres are enrolled in CRP as of 2014, though at its high point in 2007, nearly 37 million acres were enrolled.
+CRP has helped protect tens of millions of acres of environmentally sensitive farmland over the 30 years that the program has been in operation.
+Nearly 24 million acres are enrolled in CRP as of 2016.

 CRP has been used to: